The Atheist Bible, CC-BY Fabian M. Suchanek

 We have seen that people have an interest in establishing moral norms in order to protect themselves.
 In this scenario, people voluntarily establish norms and ensure that everybody observes them.

 However, there are also cases where a strongman establishes control over the others.
 Examples are alpha-males in teams, companies, or organizations; the kings of old times; and the dictators and autocratic regimes of modernity.
 Such despots establish rules, which guarantee peace as long as no one questions their dominance.
-Steven Pinker gives the example of early governments: They pacified the people they ruled, reducing internecine violence, but imposing a reign of terror that included slavery, harems, human sacrifice , summary executions, and the torture and mutilation of dissidents and deviants.
-Such despotism has persisted throughout history not just because being a despot is nice work if you can get it, but because the alternative of unregulated anarchy was often worse 4.
-The despot may be repulsive, and it is dangerous to cross him, but at least he guarantees peace.
+Canadian-American psychologist Steven Pinker gives the example of early governments: They pacified the people they ruled and reduced internecine violence, but imposed a reign of terror that included slavery, harems, human sacrifice, summary executions, and the torture and mutilation of dissidents and deviants.
+Such despotism has persisted throughout history not just because being a despot is nice work if you can get it, but because the alternative of unregulated anarchy was often worse25: The despot may be repulsive, and it is dangerous to cross him, but at least he guarantees peace.
 He establishes rules and makes people follow them — and for the average man, this is better than living in chaos.
-History seems to prove these people right.
-The historian Matthew White has estimated the death toll of the hundred bloodiest episodes in 2500 years of human history.
+History seems to prove these people right: American librarian Matthew White has estimated the death toll of the hundred bloodiest episodes in 2500 years of human history.
 He concludes: “Chaos is deadlier than tyranny.
-More [deaths] result from the breakdown of authority than from the [despotic] exercise of authority.”
-5
+More [deaths] result from the breakdown of authority than from the [despotic] exercise of authority.”26

 Thus, even despotic systems have their raison d'être.
 In reality, we often see mixtures of the voluntary and the involuntary model, where a ruler promises to uphold peace in the community, but also uses his power to cement his own position.